nualagr/dargan-health-foods/TESTING.md

 &#9745; Search for a blog post by title or keyword.

-Users can search for a BlogPost by choosing the desired topic from the dropdown filter provided near the top of the Blog page.
+Users can search for a BlogPost by choosing the desired topic from the dropdown filter provided near the top of the 'Blog' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-filter-dropdown-mobile-device.png "Screenshot of the Blog Filter dropdown on a mobile device.")

 <br>

-If a user wishes to search the Blog by keyword instead they can do this by entering the term into the search bar on the main Blog page.
+If a user wishes to search the blog by keyword instead they can do this by entering the term into the search bar on the main 'Blog' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-search-bar-mobile-device.png "Screenshot of the Blog search bar on a mobile device.")

 <br>

-Ease of navigation within the Blog has been further assisted through the inclusion of the Blog Search Bar within the 'Search Blog' accordion on each BlogPost page.
+Ease of navigation within the blog has been further assisted through the inclusion of the 'Blog Search Bar' within the 'Search Blog' accordion on each BlogPost page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-search-accordion-mobile-device.png "Screenshot of the Blog Search Accordion on a mobile device.")